• Home

 VCSA encourages drivers in this circumstance to make sure their specific novated lease provider is able to accommodate a shift from using public EV charging, to EV charging at home.

 VCSA also encourages drivers to consider available electricity retail offers, particularly the ones designed for EV drivers.
-It’s definitely possible to charge an EV at home for much less than 4.2c/km, everywhere the VCS One is being sold.
+It’s definitely possible to charge an EV at home for much less than 4.2c/km, everywhere that a VCSA solution is being supplied.

-I'm not certain if your product will suit my property?
+I'm not certain if a VCSA solution will suit my property?

-The VCSA process is to visit your home and address any overall concerns and provide you with advice and an obligation free quote.
+VCSA can also visit your home and address any overall concerns and provide you with advice and an obligation free quote.

 If I move from my property, can I relocate your product to a new property?